sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 ### Feature Overview

 - **Feature Scope:** Memory Statistics feature offers a systematic approach to monitoring system-wide memory usage.
-It automatically records crucial metrics such as Total Memory, Used Memory, Free Memory, and Available Memory.
-For those requiring more in-depth analysis, additional metrics like Active Memory, Inactive Memory, and others are accessible via extended command options, providing a more detailed view.
+It automatically records crucial metrics such as Total Memory, Used Memory, Free Memory, Available Memory, Cached Memory, Shared Memory and Buffers.
 - **Configurability:**  This feature offers customizable options for data collection frequency and the duration of data retention according to their specific operational needs.
-By default, the system is configured to collect memory data every 5 minutes and retains this information for 15 days, ensuring a balance between granularity and storage management.
+By default, the system is configured to collect memory at all times and sample it every 5 minutes and retains this information for 15 days , ensuring a balance between granularity and storage management.
-- **Enable/Disable Functionality:** This feature is enabled by default to ensure continuous monitoring but can be easily disabled to conserve system resources, suiting various administrative preferences.
+- **Enable/Disable Functionality:** This feature is disabled by default to conserve system resources , suiting various administrative preferences but can be easily enabled to ensure continuous monitoring.

 ### Feature Specification